 Trenord: an Italian regional company

-SBB CFF FFS: national railway company of Switzerland
+SBB CH: national railway company of Switzerland

 Tilo: a Swiss regional company